Thilo-J/Tiling3D/README.md

 # Tiling 3D

-This package is for tiling cuboids with tiles/polyomino.
+This package is for tiling cuboids with tiles/polyominos.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install zdd_algorithms.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Tiling 3D.

 ```bash
 pip install tiling3d